ucb-bar/midas/README.md

 Thie repo is not supposed to work alone.
 It is instantiated in top-level projects with target designs such as [strober-examples](https://github.com/donggyukim/strober-examples) and [midas-top](https://github.com/ucb-bar/midas-top.git).

-## How to Use?
+## Get Started

 ### MIDAS Compiler

-To generate the Verilog file of the FPGA simulator, just pass the target design with a configuration to `MidasCompiler`:
+First of all, we assume the target design is written in Chisel.
+To generate the FPGA simulator for the target design, just pass the target design with a configuration to `MidasCompiler`:
 ```scala
 // mod: Module (target design)
 // dir: File (target directory)